 The paralympian kicked off the summer games in astonishing, inspiring style (really, everything the games should be), when he drew back and sent his flaming arrow over the assembled crowd to land perfectly (well, to the naked eye, at least) into the torch's cauldron and set alight the Olympic flame.
 As it happens, the spirit of the games and man's triumphant nature were out in full force on that particular night in the early '90s, as the Barcelona games also marked the first time in more than two decades that an Olympiad was not boycotted by any of the participating nations.
 Now that's something to celebrate.

-5. London 2012: Sure, it hasn't happened yet, but if any city is capable of beating matching approaching the awe-inspiring bar set by Beijing, surely it's this one.
-After all, they're no strangers to putting on global displays of pomp and circumstance (thank you, royal family) and they even have Oscar winner Danny Boyle at the helm of the recently shortened procession.
-Plus, the early reviews are in, and they're astounding.
+5. London 2012: If any city was capable of beating the awe-inspiring bar set by Beijing, surely it's this one.
+After all, they're no strangers to putting on global displays of pomp and circumstance (thank you, royal family).
+With Oscar winner Danny Boyle at the helm, a performance from a Sir Paul McCartney, a reading from J.K.
+Rowling, a helicopter drop-in from James Bond and Queen Elizabeth II, it's no surprise London's opening ceremony was the most watched in 50 years

-Earlier this week, Boyle & Co. rehearsed the show in Olympic Stadium. #Savethesurprise, the directive that flashed onscreen to the witnessing crowd during the dry run, soon became a trending topic on Twitter, with jaw-dropping (albeit vague) reviews swiftly pouring in.
-Hardly surprising.
-After all, it's already got one hell of a playlist, was inspired by Shakespeare's The Tempest and more or less has turned the stadium into a real-life depiction of the Shire (Bilbo not included.
+Plus, it had one hell of a playlist, was inspired by Shakespeare's The Tempest and Shelley's Frankenstein and more or less has turned the stadium into a real-life depiction of the Shire (Bilbo not included.
 David Beckham, on the other hand...)

 And in addition to the veritable menagerie that was on hand (70 sheep, 12 horses, 10 chickens, 10 ducks, nine geese, three cows, three sheepdogs, two goats